Creating and agreeing the REQUIREMENTS for a project are only part of the story (what the project is going to do – an important part!)

 It is also important to recognize the need to have “living documents”.
 The complex relationships between the Requirements, Specification, Design, Development, Business Case, Project Plan, and the risk/Issue/Change Logs prove that ALL documents should be reviewed and refined on a continuous basis during the project.
 Not because you want to – but because you MUST!

-“Scope creep” is seen as an industry-wide evil, instead as being viewed as the natural corollary to change control.
+“Scope creep” is seen as an industry-wide evil, instead of being viewed as the natural corollary to change control.
 There is a little-known technique that beats all others hands-down for laser-focussed scope planning and development.
 It’s this.
 At the very beginning of project planning, agree what the end-product along with the major products are to be.
 This is best defined by using the Product Description Technique, and only then determine the tasks and resources.
 I describe this in detail within my Project Management Training Toolkit ( click here )

 Okay?
 Now let’s run through the key areas in turn of what should be included in the Scope Statement:

 - Project Objectives – what the project is to do.
 These should be quantified and measurements agreed.
 Typically the measurements will include one or more of, cost, timescale, quality, or business benefits.
-You will have heard of the SMART acronym for each objective: Specific, Measurable, Accurate, Realistic and tangible, Time bound (time frame plus date).
+You will have heard of the SMART acronym for each objective: Specific, Measurable, Accurate, Realistic and tangible, Time-bound (time frame plus date).

 - Deliverables (end-Products).
 Each should have a Product Description written.
 This contains descriptions of the purpose, composition, derivation, and the quality criteria for it to be acceptable to the customer.